MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Release stream

-When its **[EvtAcxStreamReleaseHardware](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_release_hardware)** callback is invoked, the Bluetooth LE Audio Profile either:

-1. Performs the BAP unicast stream release procedure by:
+When its **[EvtAcxStreamReleaseHardware](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_release_hardware)** callback is invoked, the Bluetooth LE Audio Profile performs the BAP unicast stream release procedure by:

 1. Sending the ASCS Release operation to the remote Bluetooth LE Audio device
 1. Disconnecting the CIS if it isn't used by another active stream.
 1. Removing the CIG if all CISes are disconnected.

 :::image type="content" source="images/btle-audio-stream-release-profile-circuit.png" alt-text="Diagram of the Bluetooth LE Audio stream releasing of a profile circuit.":::